First Walkers

 What is Foot Drop?

-Foot drop is a condition in which a person has difficulty lifting the front part of their foot.
-In children, this can significantly affect their movements and overall comfort.
+Foot drop is a condition where a person has difficulty lifting the front part of their foot.
+In kids, this can significantly affect their movements and overall comfort.
 Foot drop can affect one foot or both feet, although it's more common to see it affect just one side.

 The most common causes are either neurological or muscular, often resulting from: